Local housing allowance (LHA) if you're under 35

 children under 18 including foster children

-adult children or other adult household members
+adult children or other household members

 If you're a foster carer without a placement, you can still get a higher rate if a foster child has stayed in the last year.

-What to do if your benefits do not cover the rent
+If your benefits do not cover the rent

 Your LHA rate is the maximum amount you can get to help with rent.
+It is often lower than the total rent you have to pay.

 If you're struggling, you can:

-Apply for discretionary housing payments from the council
+apply for discretionary housing payments from the council

-Get benefits advice if you think you're on the wrong LHA rate
+get benefits advice if you think you're on the wrong LHA rate

-Last updated: 30 March 2022
+Last updated: 26 March 2024